frcdesign/FRCDesign.org/docs/best-practices/feature-tree-setup.md

 !!!
 Note
     Although definitions may vary from team to team, the origin of an FRC robot is typically defined as ***the center of the drivebase, on floor level***.

+One way to help achieve this is to use the [Origin Cube Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/df3afdbec8d1356c2af15e4b?renderMode=0&uiState=6637caa6ccbcaa36badca03a), which is further explained in the [assembly best practices page](assembly-setup.md).
+If using the origin cube, make the origin cube the first feature in all part studios.

 <br>